NirupanJoe/square/readme.md

  * The object size to be randomly taken inbetween 5 to 10.
  * Randomly sized objects are populated with a time gap of 1s.
  * There should be 10 random sized object.
+ * Move the object.
+ * Whlie the object move outside the board it should regenerate.
+ * Random background color while click the object.

 # Step for board